 FOOD & DRINK

-From James Beard Award-winning restaurants like Highlands Bar and Grill and Chez Fonfon to family-owned delis and late-night dives, the Five Points South food scene has something for every palate.
+From James Beard Award-winning restaurants like Chez Fonfon to family-owned delis and late-night dives, the Five Points South food scene has something for every palate.

 Black Market Bar & Grill: The Black Market Bar’s motto “Fantastic Food, Cold Drinks & Evil Bartenders” speaks to the spot’s delicious food and healthily potent drinks.
-Open for lunch, dinner and Sunday brunch, Black Market Bar’s comic book, B-movie, and punk rock-themed decor makes the atmosphere one of a kind.
+Open for lunch, dinner, and Sunday brunch, Black Market Bar’s comic book, B-movie, and punk rock-themed decor make the atmosphere one of a kind.